gekatateam/neptunus/plugins/parsers/json/README.md

 The `json` parser plugin parses json into events data map.

 The result of this plugin depends on passed data:
- - when json object is passed, plugin produces one event with a data map, that was parsed from object
+ - when json object is passed, plugin produces one event
+ - when array passed:
+   - if `split_array` is `true`, each entry will be produced as an event
- - when array of objects is passed, plugin produces an event for each object in the array
+   - if `split_array` is `false`, plugin produces one event

-In any other cases, e.g. array of strings, numbers, arrays, etc, plugin returns an error.

 ## Configuration
 ```toml